polygon-io/client-python/docs/source/Getting-Started.rst

   #    "count": 2
   #  }'

-If it is a paginated :code:`list_*` response it's up to you to handle the "next_url" iteration.
+If it is a paginated :code:`list_*` response it's up to you to handle the "next_url" iteration:

 .. code-block:: python